 - DWP D&E Delivering Equality Home page - Operational Instructions.
-DWP Equality Act Access to Services - The list of A-Z of medical conditions glossary of terms is primarily used by decision makers.
-However, you may use it to obtain information on a health condition or disability, to improve your understanding, as it provides a brief overview of the condition.
+DWP Equality Act Access to Services - Customer service A-Z Mental Health Issues/ Learning disability - Customer Service A-Z Blind or visually impaired - Customer Service A-Z Hearing or speech impaired - Disability and claimants/customers Diversity And Equality The list of A-Z of medical conditions - glossary of terms is primarily used by decision makers.
+However, you may use it to obtain information on a health condition or disability, to improve your understanding, as it provides a brief overview of the condition